Are you one of the many Americans who have not yet begun to save for retirement? If so, you are not alone.

 6. Instant Gratification

 In today’s consumer-driven society, instant gratification has become the norm.
-Americans often prioritize immediate wants and desire over long-term goals like retirement.
+Americans often prioritize immediate wants and desires over long-term goals like retirement.

 The constant bombardment of advertisements and the allure of material possessions make it difficult for individuals to delay gratification and allocate funds toward retirement savings.